vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH.md

 form of initiation which joins the animal with the higher principles

 and for the purpose of propitiating God.
-207. The nirbija type of initiation is given to those judged incapable of
+207. The nirbīja type of initiation is given to those judged incapable of

 following the set of rules of post-initiatory conduct (samayapāśa), as for example children, those who are dull, old people, women, those attached to their wealth, the sick, and so on.
 They attain lib eration on account of their devotion to the teacher, deities, and scriptures.
 On the other hand, the sabīja type of initiation is given to those who have the gift of reason, are capable of tolerating toils and difficulties, and are therefore capable of following the set of rules of pre-initiatory conduct...